 Scarf, Hat, Gloves

 This should go without saying, but you definitely need all of the winter accessories in Paris in winter.
 I have a super thick blanket scarf that keeps me so warm (similar here).
 I also recommend a hat that has a fleecy lining to keep your head and ears warm.
-I had this one last year and it was perfect.
+I had this one like this last year and it was perfect.
 Gloves with a fleece or wool lining are a good option too.
 While I love mittens, they’re super impractical for taking photos and trying to find where you’re going on your phone’s map app.

 Rainy Weather Gear